 Tuesday, April 1:

-"Real Life" Panel: Advice from Associates and a Law Firm Librarian
+"Real Life" Panel: Advice from Associates and a Court Librarian

 These researchers have applied many of the lessons taught in Bridge the Gap to their professional careers, including law firms, government, and agencies.
 They will present an overview of their experiences and give practical advice for conducting legal research in your work environments.